JasonYoder2026/Clean-Stream/Design/UseCases.md

     This data will mostly be used by the laundromat employees.
 The flow of this will be that when a transaction is made that the transaction data will be stored somewhere inside of our database.
 - UC7 - Ability to unlock doors for afterhours use
+  - Business Requirement: BR1
+  - This is a use case because the client wanted the laundromat to be available after hours.
+To do this they want the doors to be unlockable by customers who have loaded their card with a set amount of money so they can do laundry and use the restrooms without the need for employees to be there.
+This helps save money on less staff while keeping the laundromat accessible longer.
+  - Actors: Customers
+  - Flow:
+    - Customer loads card with at least the set amount of money
+    - Customer can open the main doors to the laundromat with the same method used to open washing machines
+    - Doors autolock when closed.
+    - Customer can use machines and restroom
+    - When customer leaves the doors will remain locked.